 How to use this experiential travel guide to Australia

-The following experiences are in chronological order over the course of two weeks, beginning in Sydney and ending in Melbourne.
+The following experiences are in chronological order over the course of two weeks on our Explore Australia, beginning in Sydney and ending in Melbourne.
 If you suffer from Australia FOMO as I did, I hope this set of select experiences can help satisfy your Down Under travel sweet tooth and assist you in putting together your own Australia trip…even if you don't think you have much time.
 Trust me, you'll be able to experience more than you think.

 24 Experiences: Two Weeks in Australia